-The SICAV may invest, depending on market trends, between 0% and 100% in the equities of companies with any market capitalisation (up to 20% in small caps, including micro caps) from any geographical region (and up to 100% in equities from non-OECD countries, including emerging countries); between 0% and 100% in bonds with up to 20% in convertible bonds issued by public and/or corporate issuers with any rating; up to 20% of the portfolio may be invested in high-yield bonds and up to 10% in unrated bonds; and between 0% and 10% in UCITS.
+The SICAV may invest, depending on market trends, between 0% and 100% in the equities of companies with any market capitalisation (up to 20% in small caps, including micro caps) from any geographical region (and up to 100% in equities from non-OECD countries, including emerging countries); between 0% and 100% in bonds with up to 20% in convertible bonds and up to 100% in callable and puttable bonds issued by public and/or corporate issuers with any rating; up to 20% of the portfolio may be invested in high-yield bonds and up to 10% in non-rated bonds; and lastly between 0% and 10% in UCITS.
 Up to 100% of the SICAV's assets may be exposed, directly and indirectly, to non-OECD countries including emerging markets, and up to 20% may be exposed to the risks associated with small caps, including micro caps.